 We may offer credit that can be posted to your transcript free of charge for some high school testing.

-- Advanced Placement (AP) classes if you passed the exams with a 3 or better.
+- Advanced Placement (AP) classes if you passed the exams with a 3 or above.

-- International Baccalaureate (IB) courses if you passed a Higher Level exam with a 5 or better.
+- International Baccalaureate (IB) courses if you passed a Higher Level exam with a 5 or above.

 - Already knowledgeable in a subject area?
 We offer three kinds of computerized tests where you can demonstrate your basic knowledge.
 Bypass a foundational course in favor of one that puts you closer to your degree.